stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

     .submitAndWait(pool);
 ```

-And finally we release the staging buffer:
+And finally the staging buffer is released:

 ```java
 staging.destroy();